 Make yourself memorable by freely interacting and sharing others’ content without regard for how it benefits you immediately.
 Strive to be one of the first people to comment on relevant blog posts, then seek to be the most informative answer to any questions that might be asked.
 (Note: Facebook groups are ideal for this.
 They are a lot less noisy places than typical Facebook pages; they also are where experts in respective fields convene and share ideas.)

 The overarching goal is to become seen as an expert who consistently offers indispensable information.
 I know a lot of attention is being given to the need to make yourself useful to create top-of-mind awareness, and I largely agree.
-(Note: Don’t try to be a know-it-all or a blabbermouth.
-Simply create a cadence of checking into the forum or group or page and adding where appropriate.)
+(Don’t try to be a know-it-all or a blabbermouth; simply create a cadence of checking into the forum or group or page and adding where appropriate.)

 Focus on sharing content with more depth than breadth.